Skip to content

 Territory2 Object Model

 The data model centers on six core objects.
-Understanding their relationships is essential for CTA-level territory design.
+Understanding their relationships is required for CTA-level territory design.

 Object Reference